polljoy/polljoy-Unity/README.md

  ```

- polljoy SDK will automatically handle all session control and all required information to get the correct poll based on your poll setup in admin panel and save your poll result for analysis.
+polljoy's SDK will automatically handle all session control and all required information to get the correct poll based on your poll setup in admin panel and save your poll result for analysis.
 These includes the session ID, session count, time (days) since first call polljoy SDK, device ID, platform, OS version … etc.

  Each time you call `startSession`, SDK will increase the session count by 1.
 So, you should only call it once for each app launch to get the session count correct.